INRIM/sir-technical-docs/vpn.md

 Some distributions experience PMTU issues, which is a known issue of strongSwan on GNU/Linux (https://wiki.archlinux.org/index.php/StrongSwan).

+## Appendix: custom router configuration
+The **radiusReplyAttribute** allows pushing custom attributes to the router.
+The full list of attributes understood by our router, with Cisco IOS 16.9 (Fuji), is available on: https://www.cisco.com/c/en/us/td/docs/ios-xml/ios/sec_conn_ike2vpn/configuration/xe-16-9/sec-flex-vpn-xe-16-9-book/sec-apx-flex-rad.html.

+For instance, some attributes that can be pushed are:
+ - `cisco-avpair="ip:interface-config=<interface command>"`: set a custom setting to the user's virtual interface *Virtual-Access*.
+For instance, an ACL can be applied (`ip access-group ACLNAME in`).
+ - `cisco-avpair="ipsec:route-set=prefix <prefix/length>"`: pushes a custom subnet to the user.
 #### License
 This guide is released under a [Creative Commons Attribution 4.0 International License](http://creativecommons.org/licenses/by/4.0/).